RISD MFA Thesis Project

 Whole is an interactive video game installation

-The game served as an accompaniment to my written thesis, and was intended as a ‘video game short story’: a proof-of-concept for a point I was making about the untapped narrative and experiential potential of videos games as an artistic medium, which often focus on the pursuit of fun over meaningful storytelling.
+The game served as an accompaniment to my written thesis, and was a ‘video game short story’: a proof-of-concept demonstrating the narrative and experiential potential of videos games as art.
+The visuals are a mixture of hand-drawn illustrations and collaged photography.

-Whole runs on a custom-built 2D engine I created, using C++ with Qt for window management and I/O, and OpenGL for rendering and compositing.
+Whole runs on a custom-built 2D engine I developed in C++, using Qt for window management and I/O, and OpenGL for rendering and compositing.
 I also wrote a fully-featured level editor for the game.